2012 New York state elections: Presidential election

-President Obama won New York by a 62.6%-36% margin over Gov. Mitt Romney.
+President Obama won New York by a 63.4-35.2% margin over Gov. Mitt Romney.

 United States Senate

 Kirsten Gillibrand was appointed to the seat by Governor David Paterson in 2009, and was officially elected in a special election on November 2, 2010.
 Senator Gillibrand sought re-election for a full term against Republican attorney Wendy E. Long, who defeated Nassau County Comptroller George Maragos and U.S. Representative Bob Turner in a primary election for the Republican Party nomination.
-Sen. Gillibrand was re-elected by a margin of 71.9%-26.7% over Long.
+Sen. Gillibrand was re-elected by a margin of 72.2%-26.3% over Long.

 United States House of Representatives

-After a loss of two seats following the 2010 United States Census, the New York congressional delegation was reduced from twenty-nine to twenty-seven U.S. Representatives.
+After a loss of two seats following the 2010 United States census, the New York congressional delegation was reduced from twenty-nine to twenty-seven U.S. Representatives.
 The two existing districts that were eliminated were District 9, held by Republican Rep. Bob Turner, and District 22, held by retiring Democratic Rep. Maurice Hinchey.
 Democratic Reps.
 Gary Ackerman and Democratic Maurice Hinchey, as well as freshman Republican Bob Turner, did not seek re-election to the House of Representatives.

-On Election Day, the Democratic Party regained two seats previously held by Republicans, while the Republican Party regained one seat previously held by a Democrat.
-In total, 21 Democrats and six Republicans prevailed.
+On Election Day, the Democratic Party regained the 17th and 24th districts previously held by Republicans, while the Republican Party regained the 27th district previously held by a Democrat.
+In total, 21 Democrats and six Republicans prevailed thereby reducing the Republican seats by two and leaving the Democrats' total unchanged.